 You need to specify at least the name of the new structure, and optionally description, permissions and other parameters.
-See Structure Details (see page 175) for description of the structure parameters.
+See Structure Details (see page 163) for description of the structure parameters.

 When you create a new structure, you become the owner of the structure.
-Structure owner always has full access to the structure - see Structure Permissions (see page 177).
+Structure owner always has full access to the structure - see Structure Permissions (see page 164).

-Only logged in users who have access to the Structure Plugin are allowed to create new structures.
-See Who Has Access to the Structure (see page 288).
+(i) Only logged in users who have access to the Structure Plugin are allowed to create new structures.
+See Who Has Access to the Structure (see page 259).

-1.6.4 Structure Permissions
+2.6.4 Structure Permissions